hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 ## StreamSpecification

 - `DynamoDB Streams` offers an ordered stream of modifications in a table (create, update, delete, ...)
+- Capture item-level changes in the table and push the changes to DynamoDB streams
+- The change can be accessed through `DynamoDB Streams API`
 - Streams can be sent to
   - Kinesis Data Streams
   - AWS Lambda